Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 if User.objects.filter(email=email).exists():

-raise ValueError("User already exists")
+raise ValueError("User exists")

 return User.objects.create(email=email, name=name)